Leaving behind barbarism

 The art of vitiviniculture spreading over Europe

 During the 16th century, wine became appreciated as a more sophisticated alternative to beer and as wine products began to diversify, consumers began to value the concept of varying their drinking habits.
-People began to discuss the virtues and vices of wine with greater gusto than in previous centuries.
-Elizabethan England celebrated bard Shakespeare remarked that “good wine is a good familiar creature if it be well used”, implicitly commenting on the misuse of wine at this time.
-The Shakespearian era saw the availability of fresh drinking water in London, a breakthrough that moved the wine industry into a new age.
+People began to discuss the virtues and vices of wine with greater enthusiasm than in previous centuries.
+William Shakespeare even remarked that “good wine is a good familiar creature if it be well used”, implicitly commenting on the misuse of wine at this time.
+The Shakespearian era saw the availability of fresh drinking water in London, a breakthrough that moved the wine industry into a new age."

 The golden age of wine